minvws/nl-covid19-coronacheck-website/en/download-de-app.md

 ---
 layout: download-the-app
-lang: nl
+lang: en
 showBreadCrumbs: true
-title: 'Download de app'
+title: 'Download the CoronaCheck app'
 ---
+With the CoronaCheck app you can conveniently create and save your coronavirus pass on your smartphone.

+You can download the CoronaCheck app on your phone by clicking your app store below.